 All team members should receive training in how to answer basic questions about pet insurance for clients and where to refer clients to receive more specific information about policy options for their specific pets.

-Here is several pieces of critical information that veterinary team members should convey to pet owners about pet insurance include:
+According to Kari Steere, Licensed Insurance Agent, here are several pieces of critical information that veterinary team members should convey to pet owners about pet insurance:

 Compare pet insurance companies side-by-side.